hicked/Real-Time-Unity-AStarPathfinder/README.md

 *   Change `Physiscs` cast to something less complex (Raycast)
 > *NOTE: All these will reduce accuracy of the pathfinder.*

-If you are still experiencing issue, another search algorithm (*D\* lite*), or multithreading might be worth looking into.
+If you are still experiencing issues, another search algorithm (*D\* lite*), or multithreading might be worth looking into.

 ### Pathfinder can't Find a Path:
 *   Decrease `tileSize` *(some small openings may not be found if tiles are too big)*